jeniyat/cse_5521_AU20/homeworks/HW_1/Readme.md

 python py/pacman.py --layout tinyMaze --pacman GoWestAgent
 ```

 * Make sure you can execute pacman.
-See what happens when you run this command:
+See what happens when you run the following command:

 ```
 python py/pacman.py --layout tinyMaze --pacman GoWestAgent